Jonathon Duniam

-Jonathon Duniam (born 31 December 1982) is an Australian politician.
+Jonathon Roy Duniam (born 31 December 1982) is an Australian politician.
 He is a member of the Liberal Party and has served as a Senator for Tasmania since the 2016 federal election.
-He served as an assistant minister in the Morrison Government from 2019 until May 2022, following the appointment of the Albanese ministry.
+He served as an assistant minister in the Morrison government from 2019 until May 2022.
+Following the election of the Albanese ministry, he was appointed to the shadow ministry.
 Prior to entering parliament Duniam was a political staffer, including as deputy chief of staff to Tasmanian premier Will Hodgman.

 Early life

 Duniam was born on 31 December 1982 in Launceston, Tasmania.
 He is the son of Mary (née Graham) and Roy Duniam, and is a sixth-generation Tasmanian.
 His mother has served on the Waratah-Wynyard Council, including as deputy mayor.
 His maternal grandmother Iris Graham was the first woman elected to the Burnie City Council and an Australian Labor Party (ALP) candidate for the Tasmanian Legislative Council, although she later left the party.
 His mother's uncle Bob Graham was an ALP state government minister.

 Duniam grew up in Somerset, Tasmania, attending Stella Maris Catholic Primary School and Marist Regional College in Burnie.
-He holds the degrees of Bachelor of Arts and Bachelor of Laws from the University of Tasmania, but has never practised as a lawyer.
-In 2017 it was reported that his "only job outside of politics has been frying chicken at KFC as a teenager".
+He holds the combined degree of Bachelor of Arts and Bachelor of Laws from the University of Tasmania.